ivoyager/ivoyager-changelogs/README.md

    * Alt + any mouse button drag: roll
    * Cntr + any mouse button OR right button drag: "hybrid" of above two (pitch, yaw if mouse near screen center; roll if near screen edge).
 ### Changes
+* Total makeover for Planetarium GUI.
 * Recolored the fallback globe model for non-imaged bodies; now grey with whitish lat/long grid.
-* Renamed all .csv data tables in data/solar_system/ directory.
+* Renamed all .csv data tables in data/solar_system/ directory (simplified to "planets.csv", etc.).
 * External .csv data table row headers Default_Value & Unit_Conversion changed to Defaults & Units.
 Units row now takes strings such as "km", "au", "1/century", "10^24 kg", "km^3/s^2"; see static/unit_defs.gd for allowed symbols.
 Data tables no longer need to know sim internal units.
 * A large chuck of BCamera code was split off into a new class: ViewportInput.
 The new class handles input not handled by InputHandler or various GUIs (what's left is camera movement control plus viewport click selection).
 * BCamera is now fully replaceable with another Camera class in ProjectBuilder (ie, you don't have to subclass BCamera).
 See comments in tree_nodes/b_camera.gd for tips on this (you'll still need to match some BCamera API and/or modify some other classes).